WebAssembly/spec/document/core/appendix/algorithm.rst

 The specification of WebAssembly :ref:`validation <valid>` is purely *declarative*.
 It describes the constraints that must be met by a :ref:`module <valid-module>` or :ref:`instruction <valid-instr>` sequence to be valid.

-This section sketches the skeleton of a sound and complete *algorithm* for validating code, i.e., sequences of :ref:`instructions <syntax-instr>`, effectively.
+This section sketches the skeleton of a sound and complete *algorithm* for effectively validating code, i.e., sequences of :ref:`instructions <syntax-instr>`.
 (Other aspects of validation are straightforward to implement.)

 In fact, the algorithm is expressed over the flat sequence of opcodes as occurring in the :ref:`binary format <binary>`, and performs only a single pass over it.